 Of all the different fruits, I think the pomegranate is one of the most interesting.
 You can’t bite into it.
-Or peel it, like you would a banana or an orange.
+Do you know how to peel a pomegranate?
+It’s not intuitive like peeling a banana or an orange.

-My trusty Joy of Cooking was the first to tell me how to seed a pomegranate:
+My trusty Joy of Cooking was the first to tell me how to seed pomegranates:

 - Make a shallow cut all the way around the pomegranate.